10 Social Media Best Practices for Engagement

 10. Respond to Negative and Positive Feedback

-Though it may be tempting to respond to positive feedback and delete the negative, don’t.
+Though responding to positive feedback and deleting the negative may be tempting, don’t.
 Instead, respond to positive feedback, thank your community for sharing your content or recommending your products, and invite members to share their stories through interviews or as guest bloggers on your site.